Debunking Myths of MITRE ATT&CK

 4. 100% Technique coverage means 100% security

 A technique can be executed by attackers in multiple ways.
-So, a tick in the box for each technique will only provide a false sense of security.
-Security is not a checklist game.
 Simply marking techniques as 'covered' ignores the nuance of how attacks are executed.
+Focus on procedures, not just techniques.

 #MYTH BUSTED: Focus on procedures, not just techniques.